CIJ: History

-The metals workshop in Briare that Marcel Gourdet had brought to Ferdinand Migault's company burned down in 1929.
+The metals workshop in Briare, which Marcel Gourdet had brought to Ferdinand Migault's company, burned down in 1929.
 At that time, the Bapterosses family provided capital to rebuild the company.
 The company moved its headquarters back to Paris, eventually employing more than a hundred people, mostly in the Briare factory.

-The exclusive fabrication of model cars for Citroën ended in 1934 when Citroën went into administration and was eventually taken over by Michelin.
+The exclusive production of model cars for Citroën ended in 1934 when Citroën went into administration and was eventually taken over by Michelin.